fin-cli/eval-command/README.md

 	[<arg>...]
 		One or more positional arguments to pass to the file.
 They are placed in the $args variable.

-	[--skip-wordpress]
+	[--skip-finpress]
-		Load and execute file without loading WordPress.
+		Load and execute file without loading FinPress.

 	[--use-include]
 		Process the provided file via include instead of evaluating its contents.

 ## Installing

-This package is included with WP-CLI itself, no additional installation necessary.
+This package is included with FP-CLI itself, no additional installation necessary.

-To install the latest version of this package over what's included in WP-CLI, run:
+To install the latest version of this package over what's included in FP-CLI, run:

-    wp package install git@github.com:wp-cli/eval-command.git
+    fp package install git@github.com:fp-cli/eval-command.git

 ## Contributing